Vehicle Safety Check Bundaberg: What's Included and When You Need One

 A thorough vehicle safety check takes approximately 40 to 45 minutes.
 This allows proper inspection of all safety-critical components without rushing.

+If your vehicle needs immediate repairs, timing depends on parts availability and repair complexity.
+Simple issues like light bulbs or wipers can often be fixed the same day.
 Safety certificates are valid for two months or 2,000 kilometres, whichever comes first.
 They're only valid for one vehicle sale.
 If the first sale falls through, you'll need a new certificate for the next buyer.

 Preparing Your Vehicle for Safety Checks